 Rely on us to determine who caused the crash.
 We utilize our network of experts, accident reconstruction specialists, doctors, and others to determine the cause and the liability.

 Once we determine who caused the crash, we will not back down, no matter how powerful the opponent.
 Trucks are heavy, large vehicles dangerous by nature.
 Companies and individuals responsible for them should exercise the right amount of caution to keep people on the road safe.

-Wondering if you have a truck accident claim in Florida?
-The Kelleher Firm has offices in Naples and Fort Myers.
+Wondering if you have a truck accident claim in Florida or Georgia?
+Kelleher Law has offices in Naples, Fort Myers, and Atlanta.
 We are ready to hear the details of the crash and determine if you have a case.
-For a FREE claim review, please call our law firm at 833-546-3675.
+For a FREE claim review, please call our law firm at 833-546-3675 or contact us online.